Technical Overview

 • Render thread: the ViewRenderer methods are called on this thread.
 It should have access to the rendering subsystem and the rendering commands will be executed on it.
 This is usually the render thread of the application.
 It can change, but you can only execute one “Paint” concurrently.

-• N Worker threads & Layout threads: Cohtml generates work for worker threads for many activities including resource loading; parsing, layout etc. The Layout operation can also happen on the Main thread in the cohtml.Net.View.Advance method.
+• N Worker threads & Layout threads: Cohtml generates work for worker threads for many activities including resource loading; parsing, layout etc. The Layout operation can also happen on the UI thread in the cohtml.Net.View.Advance method.
 This is controlled by the cohtml.Net.LibraryParamsWithExternalRenderingLibrary.UseDedicatedLayoutThread flag.
 The Layout is a heavy operation and it’s strongly recommended to let it happen on a worker thread.
 Using a layout thread is highly recommended as it will significantly reduce the cohtml.Net.View.Advance time and improve scalability.

 Worker threads execute Resources and Layout tasks.
 Resources tasks are global for all Cohtml Views, as they share the image loading and caching, parsing etc. resources.
 However, the Layout tasks can be scheduled per View.
 This allows better scalability and having a separate thread per View Layout is thus possible, although not recommended.